elunna/nerfhack-changelog/README.md

 ### Sokoban

 * Sokoban levels are cold and icy - legend has it a white dragon took the tower over, leaving a trail of frost in its wake.
 In addition to the level being colored blue with splashes of icey cyan, you will see random patches of ice form in the level.
 The upper levels of Sokoban are also "cold", meaning that if potions land on the floor, they have a chance of freezing and shattering.
-* Note: A recent change from NetHack 3.7 also makes ice slide the player in a random direction.
+* Note: A recent change from NetHack 3.7 also makes ice slide the player in a random, however, players will not slide while in Sokobon (this would make solving the puzzles more difficult than it already is). direction.
 This feature was implemented after cold Sokobon, but it amplifies the effect.
 * Monsters are never generated peaceful in Sokoban (FIQ)
 * Zombies don't revive in Sokoban and they won't dig out of the ground.